DarkSatella/ValentineWish/README.md

 ## Contributing

-If you have any idea to make it more interesting, feel free to send a PR, or create an issue for a feature request.
+If you have any ideas to make it more interesting, feel free to send a PR, or create an issue for a feature request.

 Stay happy and keep the people you care about happy. :)

 #### OwnerShip
- The animations used in the Repository is created by Afiur Rahman Fahim(faahim).:smile:
+ The animations used in the Repository are created by me(DarkSatella) and Afiur Rahman Fahim(faahim).:smile: